 - permanent pelvic pain

-There are quite a number of Mirena IUD lawsuits.
-Many of them (at least 16) are filed in New Jersey state court where they have been combined into a type of class action known as a "mass tort."
+There are many Mirena pseudotumor cerebri/idiopathic intracranial hypertension cases.
+They have combined into a type of class action known as a "mass tort."
 The cases share common discovery, which is an efficient way to conduct cases where there are many injuries arising from the same defective medical device.
 Mirena lawsuits are gaining steam elsewhere.
-Our law firm anticipates the number of cases to rise dramatically in the upcoming months and years.Will My Mirena IUD Lawsuit Reach a Settlement or Will I Need to Go to Trial?
+Our law firm anticipates the number of cases to rise dramatically in the upcoming months and years.

 The far more likely outcome than a jury trial is a settlement or a dismissal of the claims.
 In our opinion, if you have a viable claim, a settlement is far more likely than a dismissal.
-Keep in mind, the vast majority of lawyers handing the Mirena IUD cases are going to front the costs and expenses involved in any claim so there is no risk to you for joining these lawsuits.
+Keep in mind, the vast majority of lawyers handling the Mirena IUD cases are going to front the costs and expenses involved in any claim, so there is no risk to you for joining these lawsuits.

-September, 2014 Update: These cases are getting ready for trial.
+- September 2014 Update: These cases are getting ready for trial.
 Well, sort of.
 The twelve Mirena IUD lawsuits that are are going to go first in federal court have been selected.
-But trials are not set to begin until March, 2016.
-One take home message from this: these cases take a long time.
+But trials are not set to begin until March 2016.
+One take-home message from this: these cases take a long time.
 If you have a claim, now is the time to get moving forward.